sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 This code is based on the [same ends problem](https://codingbat.com/prob/p131516).

 **Exercise 6.**
-Draw the Control Flow Graph of the source code above.
+Draw the control-flow graph (CFG) of the source code above.